How to Block Websites on a Chromebook

 There other options for parental controls on a Chromebook including Mobocip but they are not free.
 Depending on the level of lockdown you need, you may wish to explore a paid app option.
 Mobocip, for example, offers extensive monitoring and locking functions for things like streaming video, social media content, and more.

-If you found this article useful, you might enjoy The Best Chromebooks under $300 – October 2020.
+If you found this article useful, you might enjoy our comparison of Chromebooks.

 Do you know of any other ways to block websites on a Chromebook?
 Please tell us about them below in the comments!